-The Association shall have an easement across all Lots for the installation, access to, maintenance, and repair of the Underdrain System regardless of whether such easement is described on the Plat or in other Governing Documents of the Association.
+The Association shall have an easement across all Lots for access to, maintenance, repair, or replacement, as necessary, of any existing or future part of the Underdrain System regardless of whether such easement is described on the Plat or in other Governing Documents of the Association.

+The Association shall exercise reasonable care to disturb the minimal amount necessary on a Lot to efficiently and economically perform any work on the Underdrain System.
+If the Association disturbs or accesses a Lot in the process of maintaining, repairing, or replacing the Underdrain System, the following shall apply:

+(1) In any non-exclusive utilities and drainage easement areas (as depicted on the plats) that are disturbed: (i) The Association shall only be responsible for installing lawn, xerisaping plants, or other minimal landscaping: and (ii) the Association shall have no responsibility to replace trees, shrubs, rocks, structures, fences or other fixtures in these areas.

+(2) In any areas of a Lot (other than non-exclusive utilities and drainage easement areas as indicated on the plats) that are disturbed: (i) the Association shall restore any disturbed areas to substantially the same condition as prior to the Association’s work including any lawn, landscaping, trees, shrubs, fences, and structures, (ii) the Association shall exercise reasonable care to disturb the minimal amount necessary to efficiently and economically perform its work.

+(3) It shall be the sole responsibility of the Lot owner to repair any structures, landscaping features, or other fixtures that are disturbed or damaged (and not required by the Association to be repaired under this Declaration) because they are fully or partially in the non-exclusive utilities and drainage easement areas, as depicted on the plats.

+(4) Before commencing any non-emergency work, the Association shall first give notice to any Lot Owner that will be affected by any work, which shall include reasonable details about the work including the expected dates, general scope of the work, and a general description of the work to be completed.
+If requested, the Association shall meet with the Lot Owner at the Lot prior to starting the work to describe the work and respond to questions of the Lot Owner.

+(5) The Association shall hold an owner harmless and defend and owner from any claim by a third party that primarily arises out of the work the Association is doing on the Lot.

 Default in Maintenance.
 If an Owner or Occupant fails to: (1) maintain a Lot as required in the Governing Documents or (2) make repairs otherwise required of the Owner in such a manner as may be deemed reasonably necessary in the judgment of the Board to comply with the requirements of the Governing Documents, then the Association may take any action allowed for a failure to comply with the Declaration and may give written notice to such Owner specifying the nature of the default, and the corrective action that the Board determines to be required and requesting that the same be carried out within a time period of not less than fourteen (14) days.
 If the remedy is not completed as specified by the notice, then the Association may take any action allowed for a default of the Governing Documents.
 In addition, the Association may cause corrective action to be taken (which may include completing the repairs and replacements) and may assess the Owner for all costs associated therewith.